-Home / Working group / Network for Climate-resilient Sandy Soils: connecting research and practice
+Home / Working group / Climate-Resilient Sandy Soils Knowledge Network: bridging research and practice

-This network brings together researchers, policymakers and practitioners who are working on climate-resilient solutions for sandy soils in the southern and eastern Netherlands.
+This network brings together researchers, policymakers and practitioners who are working on climate-resilient solutions for sandy soils in the Netherlands.

 Duration